BabylonJS/Documentation/content/features/featuresDeepDive/materials/node_material/nodeMaterial.md

 <Youtube id="GrmVObi6caQ"/>

-To start using the Node Material, you just need to instantiating one:
+To start using the Node Material, you just need to instantiate one:

 ```javascript
 const nodeMaterial = new BABYLON.NodeMaterial("node material", scene, { emitComments: true });